ardanlabs/gotraining/README.md

     	* Knows how to maneuver around the file system.
     	* Understands what environment variables are.

-**What a student is expected to learn:**
+* What a student is expected to learn
 	* Thorough understanding of the language syntax and implementation.
 	* A feel for writing code in an idiomatic style and syntax.
 	* Walk away with patterns and techniques for solving common problems.

-## Getting Started
+## Before You Come Go Class

 **Starter Material**
 [Quick Tour](00-slides/quick_tour)